userhas404d/terraform-aws-ldap-maintainer/README.md

 ### Done

+- [x] conditionally deploy a windows instance into the test simplead env with AD tools installed
+- [x] populate ldap with user emails
 - [x] move username list to terraform
 - [x] store initial slack response in s3 so sfn events don't become bloated
 - [x] LDAP query should be able to send queries and perform actions